 Like other cold/winter season crops, cabbage need full sun and good drainage.

-Cabbage prefer a slightly acidic and somewhat heavy (clay) soil which will prevent leaching of nutrients with the regular watering they require.
+Cabbage prefer a slightly acidic and somewhat heavy (clay) soil which will prevent leaching of nutrients with the regular watering required.
 Alkaline soil can be balanced by adding organic compost or the pH can be lowered by adding sulphur powder.
 Read up on how to use a soil pH Test Kit.

 Feeding & watering